Ore Village Primary Academy is an academy as part of The Kemnal Academies Trust (TKAT).

 Rachel Tizard is group Director for Learning for TKAT and sits on the Trust’s Senior Leadership Team.
 Her role involves strategically planning the professional and leadership development for teachers and leaders across TKAT.
 She ensures that school improvement and school to school support is effective.
 She is a qualified geography teacher and before joining TKAT in 2014 she held Assistant and Deputy Headship roles in different secondary schools.
 She is passionate about ensuring children in Hastings have the best possible life chances and one way to support this mission was to join the Governing Body of Ore Village Primary Academy.
 A governor’s role is to be a critical friend, through support and challenge, to the school’s leadership team.
 She very much enjoys being in school when she can, meeting the children, teachers and support staff.

-Megan Honeysett joined a teaching programme called Teach First after graduating from the University of Exeter.
-Through this scheme, she was placed at Ore Village Primary Academy.
-She has been working at OVPA as a Year 6 teacher since then and has loved every minute of her 3 years here.
+Roz Sheldrake - originally worked as a Mental Health Nurse.
+She joined Ore Village Primary Academy in 2015 as a student teacher.
+She trained through the SCITT programme and has been a Key Stage 1 teacher since 2016.
+She strongly believes in what all the members of staff at OVPA are working towards and thoroughly enjoys working here.
 In her role as staff governor, she works alongside the other governors to ensure that the governing body fulfils its duties to the children at our school – ensuring that they all reach their full potential.